Blog

 If you’re planning to buy an engagement ring for your significant other, one of the first things you must consider is how big the diamond will look on her finger.
-Diamonds with different carat weights will look different on smaller and bigger fingers.
+Some people want the diamond to be noticeable while others want it to be discreet.

-In this article, Benjamin Khordipour explains how big a diamond ring looks on a finger.
+In this article, Benjamin Khordipour explains the size of each diamond ring and how it will look on a finger.
 He also discusses different diamond carat weights and compares them to various ring sizes.

 How Big Will a Diamond Ring Look on My Finger?